Day 171 of Year Long Roadtrip Following Scenic Byways in the USA

 Navajo National Monument

 Upon arriving at Navajo National Monument, I took a paved path past pygmy junipers and pinyon pines to an overlook across the canyon from Betatakin, a 700 year old ruin built in a cavern of the canyon wall which also qualifies as a virtual cache (Utah is checked off the list).
-I attempted to make out some petroglyphs that were painted on the cliff to the right of the dwelling, but I was unsuccessful.
+I searched for some petroglyphs that were painted on the cliff to the right of the dwelling, but I was unsuccessful.
 Another lady nearby remarked she failed at spotting them too.
 As we turned back toward the visitor center, I commented that this morning breeze is chilly.
 “Yes, she replied, “I woke up to an inch of snow at the campground this morning.”
 I thought to myself, I’m glad I chose to stay in Tuba City last night…60 miles south and no snow!